Bashar-AlAmoush/Organization/README.md

 #### Pixel Pro Company Quiz It is a quiz website that tests candidates to find out their level and skills, and evaluates their knowledge of a specific position through a set of questions related to it.

-#### ### This repository is dedicated to the Front-End Quiz, a resource designed to test and improve your knowledge of HTML, CSS, and JavaScript - the core technologies of front-end web development.
+####  This repository is dedicated to the Front-End Quiz, a resource designed to test and improve your knowledge of HTML, CSS, and JavaScript - the core technologies of front-end web development.

 #### The website required to build dynamic registration , login , home, quiz , and result pages.

-##### Our Team

-+ Bashar AlAmoush-s
-+ Razan Aboushi -p
-+ Add Alrahman al-zero
-+ Hamzeh Dawahreh
-+ Malak Alfarwan
-+ Mufeed alnadi

 ### The technologies used :